|

 policies.
 The New York celebration followed a rally Oct.
 3 hosted

 by New Jersey Gov. James McGreevey (D) in Liberty State Park.
+The riders had converged

 on Washington, D.C., Oct.
 1-2.